 - 1. Understand the basics of mobile application development and Install android. - 2.
 Develop a UI for mobile applications. - 3.
-Explain the Broadcast Receivers and Services. - 4.
-Utilize the Database in Android Applications. - 5.
+Work with Broadcast Receivers and Services. - 4.
+Create Database in Android. - 5.
 Build widgets, Wall papers for an android application using sensors.